 - You can create branches and continue working on different features at the same time.
-Git will change each code to corresponding branch state.
+Git will change each code to the corresponding branch state.

-- Working with a team requires a good project management.
+- Working with a team requires good project management.
 You can keep track of each colleagues commits and keep track of the progress.

 There are lots of benefits I haven’t mentioned yet but these are just the most important ones.

 First of all, you need a service to use.
 There are different services around and they all come with their pros and cons.
 I will not compare each service in depth, considering these article series are specially tailored for indie devs, I will talk about licenses.